microsoft/typespec/docs/standard-library/built-in-decorators.md

 ### `@format` {#@format}

 Specify a known data format hint for this string type.
 For example `uuid`, `uri`, etc.
-This differ from the `@pattern` decorator that is meant to specify a regular expression while `@format` takes in a known format name.
+This differs from the `@pattern` decorator which is meant to specify a regular expression while `@format` accepts a known format name.
 The format names are open ended and are left to emitter to interpret.

 ```typespec